Exceptional surgeries on alternating knots: Introduction

 \begin{theorem} Let $K$ be a hyperbolic alternating knot in the $3$-sphere.
 If $K$ admits a non-trivial exceptional surgery, then $K$ is equivalent to an arborescent knot. \end{theorem}

 The definition of arborescent knots together with other definitions and background is delayed until $\S$\ref{sect:Preliminaries}.

 Recently, exceptional surgeries on (both alternating and non-alternating) arborescent knots have been almost classified.
-Together with such known results, we provide a complete classification of exceptional surgeries on alternating knots as a corollary of our theorem.
+Building on these partial results, we provide a complete classification of exceptional surgeries on alternating knots as a corollary of our theorem.

 \begin{corollary} Let $K$ be a hyperbolic alternating knot in $S^3$.
 Suppose that the manifold $K(r)$ obtained by Dehn surgery on $K$ along a non-trivial slope $r$ is non-hyperbolic for some rational number $r$.
 Then $r$ must be an integer and $K(r)$ is irreducible.
 Furthermore the following hold.
 If $K(r)$ is toroidal, then $K(r)$ is not a Seifert fibered, and $K$ is equivalent to either \begin{itemize} \item the figure-eight knot and $r=0, \pm 4$, \item a two bridge knot $K_{[b_1,b_2]}$ with $|b_1|,|b_2| > 2$, and $r=0$ if both $b_1 , b_2$ are even, $r = 2 b_2$ if $b_1$ is odd and $b_2$ is even, \item a twist knot $K_{[2n,\pm 2]}$ with $|n| > 1$ and $r= 0, \mp 4$, \item a pretzel knot $P(q_1,q_2,q_3)$ with $q_i \ne 0 , \pm 1$ for $i=1,2,3$, and $r=0$ if $q_1,q_2,q_3$ are all odd, $r=2(q_2+q_3)$ if $q_1$ is even and $q_2,q_3$ are odd. \end{itemize} In the above, when $r\ne0$, then $r$ is always a boundary slope of a once punctured Klein bottle spanned by $K$.
 If $K(r)$ is small Seifert fibered, then $K(r)$ has the infinite fundamental group, and $K$ is equivalent to either \begin{itemize} \item the figure-eight knot and $r= \pm 1 , \pm 2 , \pm 3$, \item a twist knot $K_{[2n,\pm 2]}$ with $|n| > 1$ and $r= \mp 1, \mp 2, \mp 3$. \end{itemize} In particular, the figure-eight knot is the only knot admitting 10 exceptional surgeries among hyperbolic alternating knots, and the others admit at most 5 exceptional surgeries. \end{corollary}